 If you’re considering going to see a chiropractor for pain relief, especially after an accident, you probably have many questions about the process, including how long you should see a chiropractor.

 You may have heard that chiropractors will prescribe endless visits.
 You may have heard that you're going to need to visit a chiropractor's office 3-5 times a week.
 There are many myths about chiropractic care, which is why it’s important to do research, get all the facts, and come to your own conclusion about seeing a chiropractic physician for pain relief.
 If you don't visit a chiropractor's office, you won't actually know what course of treatment would be prescribed.

 Understanding the Diagnosis

-It is vital that you, as the patient, understand what is going on with your body – not just your doctor.
+It's vital that you, as the patient, understand what is going on with your body – not just your doctor.
 Before you leave the chiropractic office, recite your diagnosis back to your chiropractor.
-Discuss the plan of action together.
-Do you need a massage therapist to alleviate your symptoms, or maybe you need to be referred for a diagnostic test?
+If you have whiplash from a car accident make sure you understand the diagnosis and discuss the plan of action together.
+Do you need a massage therapist to alleviate your symptoms from a slip and fall accident, or maybe you need to be referred for a diagnostic test?
 Your next steps should be clear to you before you leave.

 How Involved Should Patients Be?

 Feedback is an incredible tool for both the patient and their chiropractic doctor.
 In conjunction with your adjustments, your chiropractor will most likely ask you to begin some form of exercise at home.
 Be sure to clarify with your doctor exactly what is expected of you.
 If it isn’t clear – speak up, they will be happy to go over it with you as many times as you need.

 Common Chiropractic Program Plans

 Your chiropractor will work with you to alleviate pain and get you back to feeling good as quickly as possible.
 Ultimately, the goal should be to reduce chiropractic care to a point where it's needed, rather than continuous regular visits.